Break (work): Coffee break

 A coffee break in the United States and elsewhere is a short mid-morning rest period granted to employees in business and industry, corresponding with the Commonwealth terms "elevenses", "smoko" (in Australia), "morning tea", "tea break", or even just "tea".
 An afternoon coffee break, or afternoon tea, often occurs as well.

 The origin of the tea break, as is now incorporated into the law of most countries, stems from research undertaken in England in the early 1900s.
 A.F.
-Stanley Kent, an Oxford graduate and the first Professor of Physiology at University College, Bristol, undertook scientific research on industrial fatigue at the request of the Home Office (UK).
+Stanley Kent, an Oxford graduate and the first Professor of Physiology at University College, Bristol, undertook scientific research on industrial fatigue at the request of the Home Office (the interior ministry of the United Kingdom).
 This work followed the International Congress of Hygiene and Demography held in Brussels in 1903 where a resolution was passed that "the various governments should facilitate as far as possible investigation into the subject of Industrial Fatigue".
 This was due to its noted bearing on the incidence of accidents and excessive sickness.
 The monotony of work and the effect of alcohol on muscular activity and mental fatigue were also mentioned.
 The Tea Break came as a direct result of this work.

 When Kent was sent by the Home Secretary to stop wartime munitions production as a trial to test the effect of a tea break on productivity, the factory manager refused on the grounds that he had a production schedule within which he must comply.
 Meeting this challenge, Kent showed the letter from the Home Secretary and observed that if necessary he would have the police called to arrest the manager who blocked the Home Office directive.
 The results of Kent's study were presented to both Houses of Parliament on 17 August 1915 in an "Interim Report on Industrial Fatigue by Physiological Methods".
 It was the first time that the government had owned and operated factories and therefore had the right to intervene in their operational methods.
 Again presenting to both Houses of Parliament on 16 August 1916, Kent read from his "Blue Book" that during his research it had been "possible to obtain information upon...such [matters] as the need to provide canteens in munitions factories, the question of proper feeding of the factory worker, provision of accommodation in factories for the changing and drying of shoes and clothing, and the proper use of appliances provided for ventilating the work-rooms".

 The coffee break allegedly originated in the late 19th century in Stoughton, Wisconsin, with the wives of Norwegian immigrants.
 The city celebrates this every year with the Stoughton Coffee Break Festival.
 The first company to officially incorporate the coffee break for workers was either the Larkin Soap Company or the Barcolo Company, both of which were located in Buffalo, NY.
 It is not clear which was actually first, but they both established the coffee break for employees on a regular basis, both morning and afternoon, by 1902.